apache/incubator-datalab/USER_GUIDE.md

 Please note, that you need to have a key pair combination (public and private key) to work with DataLab.
 To figure out how to create public and private key, please click on “Where can I get public key?” on “Projects” page.
 DataLab build-in wiki page guides Windows, MasOS and Linux on how to generate SSH key pairs quickly.

 Creation of Project starts after hitting "Create" button.
-This process is a one-time operation for each Data Scientist and it might take up-to 25 minutes for DataLab to setup initial infrastructure for you.
+This process is a one-time operation for each Data Scientist and it might take up-to 10 minutes for DataLab to setup initial infrastructure for you.
 During this process project is in status "Creating".

-As soon as Project is created, Data Scientist can create  notebook server in “Resources” section on "Instances" page .
-The message “To start working, please create new environment” is appeared on “Instances” page:
+As soon as Project is created, Data Scientist can create  notebook server on “List of Resources” page.
+The message “To start working, please create new environment” is appeared on “List of Resources” page:

 ![Main page](doc/main_page.png)